"Our purpose is to help disadvantaged young Australians to flourish"

 How to Apply:

-Submit your application via SEEK (Resume and Cover Letter addressing the selection criteria above).
-Applications must be submitted by 4 October 2021.
+Submit your application via SEEK (Resume and a Cover Letter addressing the selection criteria).
+Applications must be received by 5 December 2021.

 Please note that rolling interviews may be performed.
 Applicants are encouraged to apply at the earliest point.

 For further information, contact us at email@example.com.
 Only successful applicants will be contacted.

 - Which of the following statements best describes your right to work in Australia?

 - Which of the following statements best describes your Covid-19 vaccination status?

 - Do you have a current Working With Children (WWC) Check?

 - How much notice are you required to give your current employer?

 - Do you have experience working with young people with complex needs?